 Academic CV

-My research interests are broad, but they mostly relate some way or other to the question of what a phenomenological philosophy of natural science should look like.
+Most of my philosophical research originates from the question what a phenomenological philosophy of natural science should look like.

 click on entries to expand details